 Essay II, students develop a clear and forceful prose style through

-close reading and consistent work in writing and revision.
+close reading and consistent work in writing, workshopping, and revision.
 Students

 explore research methods and produce at least one in-depth essay that

 requires library research.
-Contact: First Year Writing Chair Scott Korb at email@example.com.
+Contact First Year Writing Director Scott Korb at firstname.lastname@example.org.
 Students interested in a perspective on Scott's teaching, his writing, and what he's reading can visit his New School portfolio.
+For regular updates about the program and its faculty, visit the First Year Writing Portfolio.

 Admission ContactOffice of AdmissionEugene Lang College of Liberal Arts